Artanniel/dev-commons/README.md

 🔧 Troubleshooting

    Database connection error: Check if Oracle Free is running (docker ps) and if the password in application.properties matches the one in docker-compose.yml.

    Oracle JDBC dependency not found: The Oracle driver may not be in Maven Central.
 Download it from the Oracle website and install it locally with: mvn install:install-file -Dfile=ojdbc8.jar -DgroupId=com.oracle.database.jdbc -DartifactId=ojdbc8 -Dversion=19.7.0.0 -Dpackaging=jar

    Container fails to start: Ensure ports 1521 and 8080 are not in use.

+   Test each Flyway script on a clean bench before applying it to production: docker-compose down docker volume rm dev-commons_oracle_data docker-compose up --build

 🌟 Next Steps